 Inevitably, these surface rovers have wheels or tracks that have limited ability to overcome rough terrain.
 Rovers on Mars or the Moon, designed for planetary exploration, are of increasing importance to spaceflight nations, but wheels will obviously skid and slip on loose soil and rocks.

-Man is bipedal, also having hands and arms and the ability to grasp objects with his hands, such as to climb vertical obstacles and trees.
-Insects and arachnids are more adept at scaling uneven surfaces.
+Man is bipedal, also having hands and arms and the ability to grasp objects with his hands, such as to climb vertical obstacles and swing in trees.
+Insects and arachnids are even more adept at scaling uneven surfaces.
+They can walk upside down on some surfaces.

 The effective exploration of planets, will need rovers with climbing ability to near equal that of at least a man.
-This is one of the goals of this website and the projects featured, to include encouraging others.
+This is one of the goals of this website and the projects featured, to include encouraging others to think about how this may be achieved.

 Apart from mechanical design and engineering, the computers onboard an exploration rover, and the programming that operates them, is arguably the most important feature.
 Coding is now part of most school curriculums.